NvChad/nvchad.github.io/docs/config/Lsp stuff.md

    }
 ```

--- The below snippet must be your custom lspconfig! (that setup_lspconf variable in chadrc)
+note: The below snippet must be your custom lspconfig! (that setup_lspconf variable in chadrc)

 ```lua
 local M = {}